 I step 2: Blend The Ingredients I taste at the end and adjust only in tiny pinches so the original balance stays intact.

-I in a food processor, combine the tahini, lemon juice, olive oil, minced garlic, maple syrup, and salt.
+In a food processor, combine the tahini, lemon juice, olive oil, minced garlic, maple syrup, and salt.
 Pulse the mixture, scraping down the sides as needed, until it becomes smooth and well combined.

 I step 3: Add Water And Garnish I taste at the end and adjust only in tiny pinches so the original balance stays intact.

-I with the food processor running, gradually pour in the water in a thin stream.
+With the food processor running, gradually pour in the water in a thin stream.
 Continue blending until the mixture becomes pale and smooth.
 Once the desired consistency is reached, transfer the tahini dressing to a serving bowl.
 Top it with chopped fresh.

-For greek tahini dressing, I care most about balance.
+For Greek Tahini Dressing, I care most about balance.
 I stir longer than I think I need to, then let it sit for a few minutes before tasting.
 That short rest gives the sharp ingredients time to calm down and the creamy or oily parts time to coat everything evenly.

 If the texture looks too thick, I thin it in teaspoons, not splashes.
 If it tastes dull, I add acid or salt in tiny amounts and taste again.
 Small moves keep a sauce or salad from swinging from bland to harsh.

-I keep greek tahini dressing covered in the refrigerator and stir before serving because the texture can separate a little as it sits.
+I keep Greek Tahini Dressing covered in the refrigerator and stir before serving because the texture can separate a little as it sits.
 If it tastes muted after chilling, I add a tiny pinch of salt or a fresh squeeze of citrus rather than changing the whole batch.

-I keep the sides simple for greek tahini dressing: crisp vegetables, toasted bread, eggs, fruit, or whatever balances the richness.
+I keep the sides simple for Greek Tahini Dressing: crisp vegetables, toasted bread, eggs, fruit, or whatever balances the richness.

 My final check is simple: I take one small bite the way I plan to serve it.
 Warm food should taste rounded, cold food should taste a little brighter, and anything sliced should hold together without being stiff.
 That bite tells me whether I need a pinch of salt, a squeeze of citrus, or just a few more minutes of patience.

-I do not always cook greek tahini dressing from start to finish in one stretch.
+I do not always cook Greek Tahini Dressing from start to finish in one stretch.
 If the recipe has chopped ingredients, I handle those first and keep them covered.
 If it has dry ingredients, I measure them into one bowl.
 If it has a sauce or topping, I make that early so the last few minutes feel calm instead of crowded.

 Right before serving, I look for the one thing that makes it taste freshly made: a warm slice, a quick stir, a crisp edge, a cold glass, or a small spoonful of sauce.
 That little reset is often enough to make leftovers or prepped pieces feel intentional.